zephyrproject-rtos/zephyr/boards/arm/nrf52840_blip/doc/nrf52840_blip.rst

 * MOSI = P1.02
 * MISO = P0.24

-Microsd is connected to these pins, and CS pin is connected to P0.17.
+MicroSD is connected to these pins, and CS pin is connected to P0.17.

 Programming and Debugging
 *************************